Trip Dates: July 15, 2025 & May 28, 2026

 The Climbs

-We all geared up at the base and then divided into two separate rope teams.
-Blaine and Mike headed up Aspergillus, while Yoko and I headed up Fusarium.
 The first two pitches of both routes involve straightforward (5.4 to 5.5) slab climbing on lichen-covered rock, with scattered ledges of dirt, grass, and moss.
-To me, it felt a bit like an alpine climb!
-All pitches are well-protected with ample bolts and end at two-bolt belay anchors.
+To me, it felt a bit like an alpine climb.
+These pitches are well-protected with ample bolts and end at two-bolt belay anchors.

 .

 Pitch 2 of Aspergillus ends at a belay anchor located near the left edge of a grassy slope below a steep face.
-Pitch 2 of Fusarium arrives farther to the right on this same grassy slope at a two-bolt rappel anchor.
-Both routes share a belay anchor, so it is necessary to traverse leftward across the grassy slope to reach the anchor at Aspergillus.
-However, to avoid congestion at the belay anchor, Yoko and I chose to belay from the Fusarium rappel anchor and then begin Pitch 3 with the slope traverse.
-This created some rope drag but worked well otherwise.
+Pitch 2 of Fusarium passes a rappel anchor to the right and then angles leftward across this grassy slope to arrive at the same belay anchor.
+To avoid congestion at this belay anchor, you might chose to belay from the Fusarium rappel anchor and then begin Pitch 3 with the slope traverse.
+Such a strategy creates some rope drag but works well otherwise.

 .